l0michael/lomichael.net/_posts/2025-09-17-csaw2025-mooneys-bookstore.md

 }
 ```

 Immediately, notice the line `gets(local_58)`, which is a common vulnerability, allowing unbounded input.
 Abusing this, we can overflow the buffer `local_58`, writing into other parts of the stack.
-There is no obvious way to get the flag in the decompiled `get_input()` function, but we know that write into the return address using the stack buffer overflow.
-We can look in the "Functions" section of the Symbol Tree in Ghidra and see a `get_flag()` function that cats the flag for us:
+There is no obvious way to print the flag in the decompiled `get_input()` function, but we know that we can write into the return address using the stack buffer overflow vulnerability.
+We can look in the "Functions" section of the Symbol Tree in Ghidra and see a `get_flag()` function that `cat`s the flag for us:
 ```C

 void get_flag(void)